zbalkan/slmgr-ps/README.md

 With this module, you trigger the activation by just typing `Start-WindowsActivation -Computer <array of hostnames>` remotely if WinRM is configured on the target.
 Or you can just do the same locally with `Start-WindowsActivation`.

+With `Get-WindowsActivation`, you can get similar results like `slmgr.vbs /dli` and `slmgr.vbs /dlv` but with the strength and flexbility of Powershell.

 ### The differences from `slmgr.vbs`

 - You can provide an array of computer names, and it is up to you how you get them.
 It's just PowerShell.
 - It works on PowerShell version 5.0 and above.
 It means PowerShell 7.0 is ok, too.
 - It uses WinRM for remote computers.
 Check if remote computers are accessible over WinRM.
 - It includes a list of KMS keys, so that you don't have to for most of them.
-It covers some of the versions, not all of them.
+It covers some of the versions though, not all of them.
-- It works even if you disabled cscript and wscript- it's PowerShell!
+- It works even if you disabled `cscript` and `wscript` - it's PowerShell!
 - The code is documented and readable, so that you can improve according to your needs.